-When discovering the root path for the EST resources, the server MAY return all available resource paths and the used content types.
-This is useful when multiple content types are specified for EST-coaps server.
-The example below shows the discovery of the presence and location of management data.
+When discovering the root path for the EST resources, the server MAY return all available resource paths and the used content types. is useful when multiple content types are specified for EST-coaps server and optional functions are available.
+The example below shows the discovery of the presence and location of EST-coaps resources.
+Linefeeds are included only for readability.